JeremyHeinPhD/Alignment-Portfolio/Neurodiverse-students-ai.md

 5. _“What else can I do to help you feel less frustrated?”_

 Many neurodiverse students wear noise-canceling headphones.
 An AI model embedded in headphones could deliver this script and respond appropriately — offering calm, consistent support in moments of emotional need.

+---
+### Personalized AI Model per Student

+Each student’s noise-canceling headphones are paired with a personalized AI model — similar to a chatbot — that remembers past conversations and adapts its responses over time.
+These models are designed to support emotional regulation, motivation, and engagement based on the student’s unique preferences and behavioral patterns.

+---
+### AI Integration with Chromebook or iPad

+Each student’s personalized AI model is paired with their individual Chromebook or iPad.
+These devices are used throughout the day for breaks, rewards, and learning activities.
+The case manager or paraprofessional has the ability to monitor what the student is doing on their device in real time.
+They can approve access to specific apps, block distracting content, or guide the student toward calming activities like drawing, music, or educational games.

+This oversight ensures that the AI model works in tandem with the adult’s judgment.
+For example, the AI might suggest a reward like watching a short video, but the adult can choose whether to allow it based on the student’s behavior, emotional state, or classroom context.
+This creates a flexible, responsive support system that blends technology with human care.